World Rally Championship: Radio

 Live radio/audio coverage of the rallies was provided in English by a free service called World Rally Radio, broadcast via the Internet by Crown House Media.
 The service featured end of stage reports direct from the drivers and teams, up to date results and stage times plus other news in the service park.
 It also produced podcasts and featured contemporary music during breaks in rally coverage.
 World Rally Radio ceased in 2018 when WRC+ All Live began.

 Podcasts

 An official podcast is frequently produced.
 The latest version Backstories has interviewed drivers and co-drivers since 2020.

 Records and statistics

 Manufacturers

 21 different manufacturers have won a World Rally Championship event: Citroën, Ford, Lancia, Toyota, Peugeot, Subaru, Volkswagen, Mitsubishi, Audi, Fiat, Hyundai, Datsun/Nissan, Opel, Renault, Renault-Alpine, Saab, Mazda, BMW, Mercedes-Benz, Porsche and Talbot.
 With a further 11 having finished on the podium: Seat, Mini, Vauxhall, Alfa Romeo, Volvo, Ferrari, MG, Polski Fiat, Škoda, Triumph and Wartburg.
-Lancia, with ten Manufacturers' Championships, has won more championships than any other marque.
+Lancia, with ten Manufacturer's Championships, has won more championships than any other marque.